Portable Microhaplotype Object (PMO)

 extract_basic_info_from_pmo

-count_specimen_meta - Count the values of specific specimen meta fields in the specimen_info section
+count_specimen_meta - Count values of selected specimen meta fields

 Getting files for examples